linode/docs/docs/troubleshooting/troubleshooting-web-servers-databases-other-services/index.md

 ### Database Performance Troubleshooting

-If your database is running but returning slowly, research how to opimize the database software for the resources your Linode has.
+If your database is running but returning slowly, research how to optimize the database software for the resources your Linode has.
 If you run MySQL or MariaDB, read [How to Optimize MySQL Performance Using MySQLTuner](/docs/databases/mysql/how-to-optimize-mysql-performance-using-mysqltuner/).